Twin Lakes Academy Middle School Students Are STEAMING

 employability of their children.
 Career choices are not

 based just on gaming and entertainment, students need

 the Arts as a solid foundation for learning.

-Art Education programs are putting their students at risk of
+and Art Education programs are putting their students

-not preparing them for digital careers that require these skills.
+at risk of not preparing them for digital careers that require

-Technology is allowing more youth, teens and young
+digital skills.
+Technology is allowing youth, teens and young

 adults phenomenal growth potentials as digital leaders,